networknt/light-doc/content/en/service/gateway/_index.md

 * [Path Prefix Naming Convention][] can help us manage hundreds of APIs on the same gateway.
 * [Header Sanitization][] to prevent XSS injection for X-Correlation-Id and X-Traceability-Id.
+* [Body Sanitization][] to prevent XSS injection for request body in light-gateway and http-sidecar.

 The following are features we added to the light-gateway: